peicap/angular-withour-cli/README.md

 # Angular Without CLI
-> This is a project assigned by JaeHo Song | (thruthesky)['https://github.com/thruthesky']
+This is a project assigned by JaeHo Song | (thruthesky)['https://github.com/thruthesky']

-A brief description of your project, what it is used for.

 ## Installing / Getting started